 - those who submit time sheets to cover the hours and days worked

-- employees paid monthly but who receive an interim payment in the middle of the month, such as teachers
+- employees paid monthly, but who receive an interim payment in the middle of the month

-Others experienced no noticeable difference and continued to receive pay every 2 weeks.
-Meanwhile, in making the change, employees received a transition payment.
-We will recover this payment when each employee leaves the public service.
+Others experienced no noticeable difference and continued to be paid every 2 weeks.
+However, in making the change, some employees received a transition payment.
+The Government of Canada will recover this payment when each employee leaves the public service.

 Payment schedule for new employees

-All public servants working in 2014, who were paid on a bi-weekly basis under the previous payroll system, received a one-time transition payment, equivalent to their regular pay.
-Indeterminate, term, seasonal employees, casuals and students not yet paid in arrears, regardless of group or level, employer (core public administration, separate employer or Crown) and union affiliation, all received the payment.
-Employees received the one-time transition payment in the same manner as their regular pay, by direct deposit in most cases.
+If you were a public servant prior to April 23, 2014, and were paid on a bi-weekly basis under the previous payroll system, you would have received a one-time transition payment equivalent to your regular pay.
+Indeterminate, term, seasonal employees, casuals and students not yet paid in arrears, regardless of group or level, employer (core public administration, separate employer or Crown) and union affiliation, received the payment.
+This one-time transition payment was paid in the same manner as your regular pay, by direct deposit in most cases.

 The transition payment ensured that no workers would experience financial hardship because of the transition to payment in arrears.
-This one-time payment was equal to an employee’s regular pay, or basic pay, received May 7, 2014.
+This one-time payment was equal to your regular pay, or basic pay, and was issued on May 7, 2014.

-The government will recover this payment when the employee leaves the public service.
-The recovered amount will include the standard deductions, as well as other deductions, if applicable to the individual employee.
+The government will recover this payment when you leave the public service.
+The recovered amount will include all applicable deductions.

-Note: Payment in arrears does not have any impact on the 5 consecutive years of highest paid service for pension purposes.
-The transition payment does not affect an employees’ pensionable service.
+Payment in arrears does not have any impact on the 5 consecutive years of highest paid service for pension purposes.
+The transition payment does not affect an employee’s pensionable service.

 Employee transfers and transition payments

-If an employee transfers from the core public administration (where Treasury Board is the employer) to a separate public service employer, or vice versa, after receiving the transition payment, there would be no recovery of the transition payment.
+If an employee transfers between the core public administration (where Treasury Board is the employer) and a separate public service employer after receiving the transition payment, there would be no recovery of the transition payment.
 A change in employer does not constitute a departure for the purposes of payment in arrears.
-In these cases, employees would continue to receive their regular salary, or basic pay, every 2 weeks.
+In these cases, employees continue to receive their regular salary, or basic pay, every 2 weeks.

 - Date modified: